mfms-ncsu/galant-js/system-test-plan.md

 ### (!)
 Simple upload/download in editor window

 1. Upload a graph
-2. Make a few minor changes
+2. Make a few minor changes in the `Edit` window.
-3. Download to a different name/location and upload again
+3. Download to a different name/location, close the window, focus on a different graph, and upload again

-4. Do 1-3 with an algorithm
+### Uploads with different node and edge attributes/variations; graphs are in src/testing

+1. Load opposite-edge.
+There should be parallel edges 1,2 and 2,1.
+Check both directed and undirected.
+2. Load attributes.
+The graph should be displayed as indicated in the text.

 ### (!)
 Saving graph after edits in main window

-1. Upload and load a graph
+1. Upload and load a graph, e.g., dt-11 from Examples
 2. Do a sequence of edit operations that include an auto-layout followed by node move
 3. Save the result to the edit window, checking that changes took effect

 ### (!)
 Exporting a graph

-1. Upload and load a graph; do the same for a simple algorithm
+1. Upload and load a graph (dt-11); do the same for a simple algorithm (bfs from Examples)
 2. Run the algorithm for a few steps
 3. Export the graph to a file
 4. Upload and load the exported graph and check that the export was correct